Illedan/BOTG-Refree/README.md

 Known bugs:
 - VALK jumping closest to an invisible unit will try to attack the invisible unit(and be denied the action) while there was an availiable target.
 - Pull does not allways pull.

 Fixed:
+- Wire does now stuns correctly.
 - Can move / bash tower
 - Mana used in Burning ground and AOE heal now uses mana at time of usage.
 - Inputs with stunned allied